 We have managed to secure large deliveries of flour.

 MILK KEFIR PRODUCTS:

 We are currently very well stocked on freeze-dried yoghurts.
-We could however at some stage face the same issues listed above with milk kefir grains.

 We now have kombucha back in stock, albeit it still needs to be processed and we are working on that.
 Small amounts will start to go back into stock.

 We are adding small amounts of kits and drinks to the stock each week.
 These items take longer to pack and are slowing us down further.
 We do have stock and aim to have these back up ASAP.